rioualen/BioHackEU23_preprint/paper/paper.md

 **Table 5.** (from use cases) A new course was added to TeSS’ catalogue and properly annotated using relevant keywords and following the semantics model (see Figure 1B).

 The addition of these terms and annotations across the EDAM-bio.tools-TeSS ecosystem allows us to connect tools and courses through our semantic model, thus facilitating users’ search for appropriate courses and training material in the field of systems biology (Figure 2).

 ![Figure 2.](./Figures_report/Figure2.png){width=80%}

-**Figure 2.** Bioschemas provide specifications for markup annotations of a variety of resources (tools, training materials, ...) and makes use of a standard, controlled vocabulary through the EDAM ontology.
+**Figure 2.** The addition and/or update of terms and tools in the ecosystem allows the connection of events and tools through markup annotations.

-In a wider fashion, the adoption of detailed markup annotations as recommended guidelines will contribute to a mutual enrichment among ELIXIR platforms as well as their content providers, via bidirectional metadata scraping.
+In a wider fashion, the adoption of detailed markup annotation as recommended guidelines will contribute to a mutual enrichment among ELIXIR platforms as well as their content providers,  through bidirectional metadata scraping.

-## Discussion / perspectives / guidelines {#discussion-perspectives-guidelines}
+## Discussion {#discussion}

 ### Content annotation  {#content-annotation}